Sanofi scientists are working to tame over-active immune responses that drive systemic, chronic diseases.

-"Type 2 immunity evolved as protection against venoms, parasites and dangerous environmental exposures, but excessive type 2 inflammation is dangerous and can have a serious impact on quality of life," explained Frank Nestle, Chief Scientific Officer at Sanofi.
+"Type 2 immunity evolved as protection against venoms, parasites and dangerous environmental exposures, but excessive type 2 inflammation is dangerous and can have a serious impact on quality of life," explained Frank Nestle, Global Head of Research and Chief Scientific Officer at Sanofi.
 "It's a common culprit behind unpredictable, sometimes life-threatening asthma attacks, the debilitating itch of atopic dermatitis, and the loss of smell and taste that people experience with nasal polyp growth."

 Many people living with certain forms of type 2 inflammatory disease use broad-acting immunosuppressants that can provide relief but can also affect immunosurveillance–the body's security system for recognizing pathogens such as bacteria, viruses, or even pre-cancerous and cancerous cells.